henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 With TUDA, the claims that compose the evidence are signatures over trustworthy integrity measurements created by leveraging a hardware RoT.
 The evidence is appraised via corresponding signatures over reference integrity measurements (RIM, represented, for example via {{-coswid}}).

-Protocols that facilitate Trust-Anchor based signatures in order to provide remote attestation are usually bi-directional challenge/response protocols, such as the Platform Trust Service protocol {{PTS}} or CAVES {{PRIRA}}, where one entity sends a challenge that is included inside the response to ensure the recentness --- the freshness (see fresh in {{RFC4949}}) --- of the attestation information.
+Protocols that facilitate Trust-Anchor based signatures in order to provide RATS are usually bi-directional challenge/response protocols, such as the Platform Trust Service protocol {{PTS}} or CAVES {{PRIRA}}, where one entity sends a challenge that is included inside the response to prove the recentness --- the freshness (see fresh in {{RFC4949}}) --- of the attestation information.
 The corresponding interaction model tightly couples the three activities of creating, transferring and appraising evidence.

-The Time-Based Uni-directional Attestation family of protocols --- TUDA --- described in this document can decouple the three activities remote attestation is composed of.
+The Time-Based Uni-directional Attestation family of protocols --- TUDA --- described in this document can decouple the three activities RATS are composed of.
 As a result, TUDA provides additional capabilities, such as:

-* remote attestation for attestees that might not always be able to reach the Internet by enabling the verification of past states,
+* remote attestation for Attestors that might not always be able to reach the Internet by enabling the verification of past states,
 * secure audit logs by combining the evidence created via TUDA with integrity measurement logs that represent a detailed record of corresponding past states,
 * an uni-directional interaction model that can traverse "diode-like" network security functions (NSF) or can be leveraged in RESTful architectures (e.g. CoAP {{-coap}}), analogously.

+## Evidence Creation

+TUDA is a family of protocols that bundles results from specific attestation activities.
+The attestation activities of TUDA are based on a hardware Root of Trust that provides the following capabilities:

+* Platform Configuration Registers (PCR) that store measurements consecutively (corresponding terminology: "to extend a PCR") and represent the chain of measurements as a single measurement value ("PCR value"),
+* Restricted Signing Keys (RSK) that can only be accessed, if a specific signature about measurements can be provided as authentication, and
+* a dedicated source of (relative) time, e.g. a tick counter.

+## Evidence Appraisal

+To appraise the evidence created by an Attestor, the Verifier requires corresponding Reference Integrity Measurements (RIM).
+Typically, a set of RIM are bundled in a RIM-Manifest (RIMM).
+The scope of a manifest encompasses, e.g., a platform, a device, a computing context, or a virtualised function.
+In order to be comparable, the hashing algorithms used by the Attestor to create the integrity measurements have to match the hashing algorithms used to create the corresponding RIM that are used by the Verifier to appraise the integrity evidence.

+## Activities and Actions

+Depending on the platform (i.e. one or more computing contexts including a dedicated hardware RoT), a generic RA activity results in platform-specific actions that have to be conducted.
+In consequence, there are multiple specific operations and data models (defining the input and output of operations).
+Hence, specific actions are are not covered by this document.
+Instead, the requirements on operations and the information elements that are the input and output to these operations are illustrated using pseudo code in [FIXME Appendix foo].

 ## Attestation and Verification

-TUDA is a family of protocols that packages results from specific attestation and verification activities.
-The attestation activities of TUDA are based on a hardware root of trust that provides the following capabilities:

-* platform Configuration Registers (PCR) that store measurements consecutively and represent the chain of measurements as a single measurement value,
-* restricted signing keys that are can only be accessed if a specific signature about measurements can be provided as authentication, and
-* a source of relative time (for example, a tick counter).

-Both the attestation and the verification activity of TUDA also require a trusted Time Stamp Authority (TSA) as an additional third party next to the attestee and the verifier.
+Both the attestation and the verification activity of TUDA also require a trusted Time Stamp Authority (TSA) as an additional third party next to the Attestor and the Verifier.
 The protocol uses a Time Stamp Authority based on {{RFC3161}}.
-The combination of the local source of time provided by the hardware RoT (located on the attestee) and the Time Stamp Tokens provided by the TSA (to both the attestee and the verifier) enable the attestation and verification of an appropriate freshness of the evidence conveyed by the attestee --- without requiring a challenge/response interaction model that uses a nonce to ensure the freshness.
+The combination of the local source of time provided by the hardware RoT (located on the Attestor) and the Time Stamp Tokens provided by the TSA (to both the Attestor and the Verifier) enable the attestation and verification of an appropriate freshness of the evidence conveyed by the Attestor --- without requiring a challenge/response interaction model that uses a nonce to ensure the freshness.

-The verification activity can also use declarative guidance (representing desired or compliant endpoint characteristics in the form of RIM) to appraise the individual integrity measurements the conveyed evidence is based on.
-The acquisition or representation of declarative guidance as well as the corresponding evaluation methods are out of the scope of this document.
+Typically, the verification activity requires declarative guidance (representing desired or compliant endpoint characteristics in the form of RIM, see above) to appraise the individual integrity measurements the conveyed evidence is composed on.
+The acquisition or representation (data models) of declarative guidance as well as the corresponding evaluation methods are out of the scope of this document.

 ## Information Elements and Conveyance

-TUDA defines a set of information elements (IE) that are created and stored on the attestee and are intended to be transferred to the verifier in order to enable appraisal.
+TUDA defines a set of information elements (IE) that are created and stored on the Attestor and are intended to be transferred to the Verifier in order to enable appraisal.
 Each TUDA IE:

 * is encoded in the Concise Binary Object Representation (CBOR {{-cbor}}) to minimize the volume of data in motion.
 In this document, the composition of the CBOR data items that represent IE is described using the Concise Data Definition Language, CDDL {{-cddl}}
-* that requires a certain freshness is only created/updated when out-dated, which reduces the overall resources required from the attestee, including the utilization of the hardware root of trust.
-The IE that have to be created are determined by their age or by specific state changes on the attestee (e.g. state changes due to a reboot-cycle)
+* that requires a certain freshness is only created/updated when out-dated, which reduces the overall resources required from the Attestor, including the utilization of the hardware root of trust.
+The IE that have to be created are determined by their age or by specific state changes on the Attestor (e.g. state changes due to a reboot-cycle)
 * is only transferred when required, which reduces the amount of data in motion necessary to conduct remote attestation significantly.
 Only IE that have changed since their last conveyance have to be transferred
-* that requires a certain freshness can be reused for multiple remote attestation procedures in the limits of its corresponding freshness-window, further reducing the load imposed on the attestee and its corresponding hardware RoT.
+* that requires a certain freshness can be reused for multiple remote attestation procedures in the limits of its corresponding freshness-window, further reducing the load imposed on the Attestor and its corresponding hardware RoT.

 ## TUDA Objectives